 Roasted Eggplant Recipe Inspiration

 Roasted eggplant is great whether you’re a meat eater or vegan.
-I’ve used previously used cuban mojo sauce on meat dishes like pork and chicken often, but wanted to try the flavor on vegetables.
+I’ve previously used cuban mojo sauce on meat dishes like pork and chicken often, but wanted to try the flavor on vegetables.
 Eggplant is one of those vegetables that works pretty well in dishes that would ordinarily call for meat.

 What is the texture of roasted eggplant?